boolsi/boolsi/README.md

 ## Advanced usage

-BoolSi allows to override simulation process, which can be used to model external influence on the network.
-User can fix the state of any node for the entire simulation (e.g. modeling gene knockout in regulatory networks), or perturb it at any time step (e.g. modeling sensory input in robotics).
+BoolSi allows to override the simulation process, which can be used to model external influence on the network.
+User can fix the state of any node for the entire simulation (e.g. modeling gene knockout in regulatory networks), or perturb it at any individual time step (e.g. modeling sensory input in robotics).

 ### Fixed nodes

-To permanently fix the state of a node, specify it under `fixed nodes` section of the input file.
+To permanently fix the state of a node, specify it under the `fixed nodes` section of the input file.
 For example, these lines set the state of node `A` to `0` and `B` to `1` for the entire simulation: